giorginolab/2021-Markov-Tutorial-BCN/README.md

 # Markov state model tutorial

-Toni Giorgino (IBF-CNR) for the MSI Classes of the UPF Master in Bioinformatics for Health Sciences.
+Toni Giorgino (IBF-CNR), www.giorginolab.it, for the MSI Classes of the UPF Master in Bioinformatics for Health Sciences.

 * To preview the notebook code "live" with results,  [![Open In